Hartford Public Library’s Program and Events Policy

 HPL as a Venue

 HPL serves as a venue - to an individual or organization seeking to reserve space at the Library through HPL’s Meeting Space Policy and Procedures for a meeting, program, or event.
-Allowing an individual or group to use a Library meeting space will require library staff support to make that space operable.
-A fee may be charged for use.
+Allowing an individual or group to use a Library meeting space will require Library staff support to make that space operable.
+A fee may be charged for special support needs or for use after regular Library hours of operation.

 Use of Library space and services in no way implies an endorsement of the individual or group’s beliefs, policies, practices, or program.
 Use of Library space for a program, meeting or gathering does not constitute an endorsement of the content of the program, or the views expressed by participants.